marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-13.jpg)

 A symlink in Linux is basically a shortcut in Windows.
-In order to create a symlink, we must use the `ln -s` command.
+In order to create a symlink, I must use the `ln -s` command.
 The `ln` command creates links to files in Linux, while the `-s` flag tells `ln` to make the link a symlink.
 Using this information, I typed the command:

 ```txt
 ln -s fuse0 fuse1